cheesenibbles123/BlackwakeHandler/README.md

-Simple npm package to allow easier usage to blackwake commands.
+Simple npm package to allow easier access and usage of blackwake data.

 ## Install